codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 ## CLI-based Codefresh Runner installation

 >**LEGACY CONTENT**
-Please be aware that the content in this section and subsections is _no longer actively updated_.
+Please be aware that the content in this section, including installation and configuration, is _no longer actively updated_.
 We have transitioned to a [new Helm-based installation](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime){:target="\_blank"} for the Codefresh Runner.
 As a result, this content will be deprecated in the coming months.

 Access to the Codefresh CLI is only needed when installing the Codefresh Runner.
 After installation, the Runner authenticates on its own using the details provided.
 You don't need to install the Codefresh CLI on the cluster running Codefresh pipelines.